5 Tips for Growth Hacking Your Startup

 1. Create an Email Waiting List

-Emails are virtually free to set up, but if you are willing to spend a bit of money to take your emails to the next level, you can always use an email service like HubSpot, MailChimp or GetResponse to streamline the process for yourself and ensure you're doing things correctly.
+Emails are virtually free to set up, but if you are willing to spend a bit of money to take your emails to the next level, you can always use an email service like HubSpot, MailChimp, or GetResponse to streamline the process for yourself and ensure you're doing things correctly.

-2. Use third party platforms for your product
+2. Use third-party platforms for your product

-3. Be a presence in events and conferences
+3. Be present at events and conferences

 4. Build your brand and community through social media